noobExtendsBot/php-login-oop/README.md

  ## NOTE
   1. It will work fine without tcpdf.
 TCPDF just gives a special link to admin only to download user information as pdf.
+  2. Configure the database info in config -> database.php